How to Prepare Your PCB for Outgassing in Ultra-High Vacuum Systems

 Outgassing is especially problematic for lenses and other optical instruments.
-So, if you think your board is going to release vapor, direct it away from sensitive surfaces.
+So, if you think your PCB is going to release vapor, direct it away from sensitive surfaces.
 You can design a path for any vented gases to follow and send them into space, or somewhere they can’t do any harm.

 Outgassing can be a major pain, but it doesn’t have to ruin your parade.
 If you use the right materials and then vacuum pre-bake them, you can minimize the chances of outgassing.
 Then, if you’re still worried about mission critical elements, you still have some options.
 Make a path of least resistance to direct gases where you want them to go, or use heat to clear any affected surfaces.